9 January 1917 German Crown Council meeting: Meeting

 Wilhelm was generally sympathetic to Bethmann Hollweg, who was suffering from a cold, but at one point grew impatient, stating "by God, this man still has scruples".
 Wilhelm declared that he was persuaded by the arguments in favour of unrestricted submarine warfare and that the policy would be adopted.
 He stated at the council that if the US declared war because of the policy then it would be "so much the better", though he noted that measures might be taken to avoid the sinking of American passenger liners under the policy.
 No such measures were implemented.
 Once Wilhelm had decided, Bethmann Hollweg stated that he was not in agreement but would no longer oppose the measures.
 Müller noted that Bethmann Hollweg's position was "not so much approval as an acceptance of the facts".
 When he retired to bed Bethmann Hollweg cautioned Müller that the decision might lead to Germany having to come to peace terms of an "exceedingly modest" level.

 Müller, a close confidante of Wilhelm, later said that he thought the Kaiser had settled on adopting unrestricted submarine warfare the night before the council which he had spent reading a memorandum prepared by Holtzendorff.
 A factor in the decision is thought to have been the threatened resignation of Hindenburg and Ludendorff if the policy was not adopted.
 Bethmann Hollweg considered resigning over the Crown Council decision but determined to remain as a bastion against further demands from the military and in the hope of working to keep the US neutral.

 Germany's ally, Austria-Hungary, was not informed of the decision to reintroduce unrestricted submarine warfare until 20 January when Holtzendorff and German foreign secretary Arthur Zimmermann met with Emperor Charles I and senior Austrian politicians in Vienna.
 In their own Crown Council meeting of 22 January the Austrians agreed to join the unrestricted warfare campaign; their support with submarines and naval bases was vital to the campaign in the Mediterranean.
 Many Austrian politicians considered that although framed as a request, the Germans left them with no real choice but to support the measure.
-The formal agreement was made between Wilhelm II and Charles I in Berlin on 26 January.
+The formal agreement was made between Wilhelm and Charles in Berlin on 26 January.